Ron256/CSC583_NLP/READ.md

 target words for the given analogies and the last part focussed on Word Embeddings specifically implementing the Continuous Bag of Words algorithm in Word2Vec using PyTorch.

-Assignment Project 6 focussed on HuggingFace Exploration: I used the pipeline syntax to generate text, then Tokenizer and Model syntax to generate text and evaluated the pretrained language models by computing perplexity.
+Assignment Project 6 focussed on HuggingFace Exploration: I used the pipeline syntax to generate text, also applied the Tokenizer and Model syntax to generate text and finally evaluated the pretrained language models by computing perplexity.